Bernice Claire: Career

 With a clear coloratura, Claire took to the stage performing light opera and had no difficulty singing demanding roles.
 In 1927, she appeared in her first vaudeville production.
-She met then-leading singer Alexander Gray; they appeared in three Pre-Code films together in 1930 for Warner Bros.
+She met then-leading singer Alexander Gray; they appeared in three Pre-Code films together in 1930 for Warner Bros., including a shortened film version of The Desert Song (titled The Red Shadow) in 1932.
 Gray and Claire became film's first operetta team, predating Jeanette MacDonald and Nelson Eddy.

 Her first screen appearance was in the original film version of No, No, Nanette in the title role.
 (A post-Code version was made in 1940.)
 The other two films she made with Gray were Spring is Here and Song of the Flame.
 Operettas began losing popularity with audiences so Warners tried Claire in dramatic parts without much success.
 Claire made several more musical shorts up through the late thirties (some again with Gray), later becoming a radio and orchestra singer.
 In 1934, she appeared on Broadway in a short-lived musical, The Chocolate Soldier.